Total Violent Crime

 - In 2008 DPSCS launched the Public Safety Dashboard consolidating approximately 100 different databases from 12 state agencies into a single platform to provide accurate and timely information to law enforcement.
 Today, the Dashboard is used by over 19,000 eligible people at more than 260 criminal justice agencies throughout the state reducing the time required to find criminal and background information from hours to minutes.

 - When the O’Malley-Brown Administration took office in 2007 the State faced a backlog of over 24,000 DNA samples.
 Working together, StateStat, DPSCS and MSP closed the backlog in January 2008.
-To date, we have made 2,800 hits and 229 arrests using DNA evidence.
+To date, we have made over 2,800 hits and 229 arrests using DNA evidence.

 - The O’Malley-Brown Administration and DPSCS have opened significant lines of communication between its partners in Washington D.C., Virginia, Delaware, Pennsylvania, West Virginia, and New York, allowing agencies to share information about criminals who cross State borders.
 Today, DPSCS receives daily notifications from these states (and D.C.) when any of the offenders under its supervision are arrested in another jurisdiction.